What Is A Larder Fridge? – Kitchen Terms Explained

 Your under-counter larder fridge comes in a variety of depths, typically between 55 to 60cm deep.
 As well as 55 – 60cm wide.
 Although there are many models slimmer and shallower than 55cm.
-This means you can find one that best suits the depth of your worktop or island.
+So you can usually find one that best suits the depth of your worktop or island. 👍

 Best Under Counter Fridges – Freestanding & Integrated

 Tall larder fridges can be either freestanding or integrated and typically come between 55-60cm wide and deep.
 Most commonly they will be 175cm tall.
 Although there are a few different heights available for taller larder fridges.
 Usually around 130-150cm or 150-175cm.

 A tall larder fridge can stand alone or slide in between other floor-to-ceiling cabinets.
 It looks more like a side-by-side fridge/freezer combination but is dedicated just to keeping food cool and will not have a freezer section.

 This is a good choice if you have a large family or like to stock up on groceries.
 There is tons of room for storing platters and large dishes when you are entertaining.
 It may have a water dispenser in the door, but it will not make ice or have a freezer.

 You May Also Like

 The Best 60cm Fridge Freezers – A Freestanding Classic